dklopstein/dev-journal/README.md

 ## Contributing
 If you'd like to contribute to this project, feel free to submit bug reports, feature requests, or pull requests through GitHub.
 Please follow our Contributing Guidelines.

-## License
-This project is licensed under ...

 ## Credits
 This journal app was created by Git Gremlins.